volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 No system libraries or system preferences are altered.
 Most AppImages run on recent versions of Arch Linux, CentOS, Debian, Fedora, openSUSE, Red Hat, Ubuntu, and other common desktop distributions.

-## Features

-- Multiple recording modes: recording a sequence of HID commands can be a bit challenging because some input might change the way windows are position/displaying.
-  For example a right click of the mouse usually display a context menu and the same menu will go away when it lose focus.
-In other cases it is straight forward.
-- Save input commands: the recorded input commands can be save to a file that can be loaded later.
-- Record input commands in the main screen context (globally) or in a particular window context (locally).
-- Loop: we can repeat sequence of commands.
-- Image based control command: take a screenshot of an area in the screen and compare it to a master image.
-Set it to stop or continue the next input command if the control command fails of passes.
-- Ability to use [TinyUSB](https://docs.TinyUSB.org/en/latest/index.html): as a proxy HID device so it can set the input commands on the OS.
-- Time padding

 ## Examples